vippsas/vipps-login-wordpress/README.md

 ### Customizable for your application

-You can use the framework of this plugin to implement other signed actions, such as submitting data with verified identities, without requiring the user to login.
+You can use the framework of this plugin to implement other signed actions, such as submitting data with verified identities, without requiring the user to log in.

 ## Shortcodes